Ebertfest: Venue

-Since its inception in 1999, Ebertfest has been held at the Virginia Theatre, an old-time movie palace in Champaign built in 1921 and listed on the National Register of Historic Places.
+Since its inception in 1999 through the 2025 festival, Ebertfest was held at the Virginia Theatre, an old-time movie palace in Champaign built in 1921 and listed on the National Register of Historic Places.
 The theatre is now owned by the Champaign Park District.
 Ebert spoke of having attended films at the Virginia while growing up in Champaign-Urbana and attending the University.
 It was Ebert's intention that all festival attendees see all of the films in a single theatre in order to create a sense of community among film lovers.

 In 2014, a bronze statue of Roger Ebert was unveiled outside of the Virginia Theatre as tribute to both Ebert and Ebertfest.

+In September 2025, festival administrators cited "financial considerations facing both universities and film festivals" as a reason for discontinuing the festival in Champaign, as it had been for 26 years.
+They said there is "not a clearly sustainable path for the festival in its present form".
+The announcement did not include future plans for the festival, other than to say that Chaz Ebert and festival director Nate Kohn "are actively exploring inspired ideas for reinventing Ebertfest and will be sharing updates as those plans crystallize".

 Growth

 Through donations, the Virginia has been able to fully equip its projection and sound system with a second projector, the latest in digital sound equipment and top quality lenses.
 The theatre's screen is 56 feet wide by 23 feet high, with a viewable image of up to 50 feet wide x 21½ feet high.
 The main speakers sit directly behind the screen during film presentations and are augmented by 36 surround sound speakers.

 Instrumental in these upgrades has been notable Chicago-based projection expert James Bond who doubles as one of the projectionists during the festival.